yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 They are designed to hold small amounts of data that can fit entirely in memory, you wouldn't want to store all of your application's data here.
 Data is replicated across all the nodes using a fault-tolerant total order broadcast algorithm.

 ZooKeeper is modeled after Google's Chubby lock service and it provides some useful features:

-* Linearizable atomic operations: Usuing an atomic compare-and-set operation, you can implement a lock.
+- Linearizable atomic operations: Usuing an atomic compare-and-set operation, you can implement a lock.
-* Total ordering of operations: When some resource is protected by a lock or lease, you need a _fencing token_ to prevent clients from conflicting with each other in the case of a process pause.
+- Total ordering of operations: When some resource is protected by a lock or lease, you need a _fencing token_ to prevent clients from conflicting with each other in the case of a process pause.
 The fencing token is some number that monotonically increases every time the lock is acquired.
-* Failure detection: Clients maintain a long-lived session on ZooKeeper servers.
+- Failure detection: Clients maintain a long-lived session on ZooKeeper servers.
 When a ZooKeeper node fails, the session remains active.
 When ZooKeeper declares the session to be dead all locks held are automatically released.
-* Change notifications: Not only can one client read locks and values, it can also watch them for changes.
+- Change notifications: Not only can one client read locks and values, it can also watch them for changes.

 ZooKeeper is super useful for distributed coordination.

+##### Allocating works to nodes

 ZooKeeper/Chubby model works well when you have several instances of a process or service, and one of them needs to be chosen as a leader or primary.
 If the leader fails, one of the other nodes should take over.
 This is useful for single-leader databases and for job schedulers and similar stateful systems.